|

-State of Wisconsin
+State of Wisconsin |

 §49.79(5)(a)

-For FoodShare eligibility purposes, a person convicted of a drug-related felony is a person (adultA person who is 18 years old or older or a minorSomeone less than 18 years old who is under the parental control of an adult food unit member) convicted of a felony in a state or federal court involving the possession, use or distribution of a controlled substance within the last five years.
+For FoodShare eligibility purposes, a person convicted of a drug-related felony is a person (adult or a minor) convicted of a felony in a state or federal court involving the possession, use or distribution of a controlled substance within the last five years.
 A person with a court finding of “Guilty but not guilty due to mental disease/defect,” or a similar ruling that results in the person having been found to be mentally incompetent, is not considered to have a drug-related conviction.

 A FoodShare applicant or member must state whether they or any member of their food unit has been convicted in any state or federal court of a felony for possession, use, or distribution of a controlled substance in the past five years as a part of the application and renewal process.
 By signing (written, telephonic, electronic) the application or renewal, the applicant or member is attesting to the answer provided.

-Applicants or members that have been convicted of a drug related felony must agree to take a drug test and provide passing results to maintain FoodShare eligibility.
+Applicants or members that have been convicted of a drug related felony must agree to take a drug test and provide passing test results to maintain FoodShare eligibility.

 Do not require a drug test if the felony conviction 5-year look back falls within any of the following scenarios: the month of application or renewal, the month of re-request, the verification period, or within the following 30 days.

-Example 1 Ian applied for FoodShare on July 17, 2023.
-During the interview on July 21, Ian states, he is a drug felon.
+| Example 2 | Ian applied for FoodShare on July 17, 2023.
+During the interview on July 21, Ian states he is a drug felon.
 His conviction date is August 1, 2018.
-Ian will not be required to submit to drug test because his 5-year look back period would expire on August 1, this is within his 30-day application processing period.
+Ian will not be required to submit to drug test because his 5-year look back period would expire on August 1, this is within his 30-day application processing period. |

 Drug tests must only be administered by trained professionals outside of the Income Maintenance (IM) and Tribal Income Maintenance staff.
 IM agency staff, regardless of position or title, cannot administer the drug tests.